Bolle Chronoshield Sunglasses Review

 Combining the Fashion of the 80s with the Functionality of Today.

 As for fit, I was pleasantly surprised, given their relatively large profile and my relatively small face.
 Unfortunately, I’m not one of those people who can throw on any pair of sunglasses and not look like an idiot.
-With most large frames, I look absolutely ridiculous, which is why I was thrilled when I put the Chronoshields on and actually loved how they looked.
+With most large frames, I look absolutely ridiculous.
+Which is why I was thrilled when I put the Bolle Chronoshields on and actually loved how they looked.
 Regardless, the matte pink frame and size still make them a bold look that may be a little too loud for some individuals.

 Alright, I’m going to stop fangirling now, but one last thing before I do – go buy these shades.
 If I can rock them, you can rock them.
 Hats off to Bollé for a job well done.